Josh Green (politician)

-Joshua Booth Green (born February 11, 1970) is an American politician and physician serving since 2022 as the ninth governor of Hawaii.
-A member of the Democratic Party, he served as the 15th lieutenant governor of Hawaii from 2018 to 2022, a member of the Hawaii Senate from 2008 to 2018 and as a member of the Hawaii House of Representatives from 2004 to 2008.
+Joshua Booth Green (born February 11, 1970) is an American politician and physician serving since 2022 as the 9th governor of Hawaii.
+A member of the Democratic Party, he served from 2018 to 2022 as the 15th lieutenant governor of Hawaii.
+From 2004 to 2018, he was a member of the Hawaii State Legislature.

 Early life and education

-Green was born on February 11, 1970, in Kingston, New York.
+Green was born on February 11, 1970, in Kingston, New York, to a Jewish family.
 He was raised in Pittsburgh, Pennsylvania.
 He attended Quaker Valley High School, where he graduated as one of four valedictorians in 1988; as a Quaker Valley student, he was president of the Key Club and played on the school's soccer and tennis teams.

 Green received a Bachelor of Science in anthropology from Swarthmore College in 1992 and his Doctor of Medicine from the Penn State Milton S. Hershey Medical Center at Pennsylvania State University in 1997.
-He subsequently completed a three-year residency in family medicine at the University of Pittsburgh.
+He completed a residency in family medicine at UPMC Shadyside in 2000.
 In 2022, Swarthmore College awarded Green an honorary Doctorate of Science.

 Medical career

 After completing his residency in 2000, Green joined the National Health Service Corps and was stationed in Hawaii as a physician for the Big Island.
 He practiced family medicine and worked in emergency rooms.
 At times, he was the only physician in the island's rural areas.
+As of 2012, he remained a physician in the Big Island's rural emergency departments on weekends while he was a state senator.

-Green has been awarded Physician of the Year by the Hawaii Medical Association twice in his career, first in 2009, and again in 2022 for his leadership and service during the COVID-19 pandemic.
-He has remained a physician in Hawaii's rural emergency departments while serving in public office and returns to the Big Island to practice medicine.
+Green has been awarded Physician of the Year by the Hawaiʻi Medical Association twice in his career, first in 2009, and again in 2022 for his leadership and service during the COVID-19 pandemic.